edgexfoundry/app-record-replay/.github/Contributing.md

 <footer>
 ```

-The **header** with **type** is mandatory.
-The **scope** of the header is optional.
-This repository has no predefined scopes.
-A custom scope can be used for clarity if desired.
+The **header** is mandatory and the **scope** of the header is optional.

 Any line of the commit message cannot be longer 100 characters!
-This allows the message to be easier to read on GitHub as well as in various git tools.
+This allows the message to be easier
+to read on GitHub as well as in various git tools.

 The footer should contain a [closing reference to an issue](https://help.github.com/articles/closing-issues-via-commit-messages/) if any.

 Example 1:
 ```
-feat: add new device wizard
+build(makefile): add docker support
 ```

-Example 2:
 ```
-fix: correct default database port configuration
+fix(logging): Initialize remote logging properly

-Previously configuration used to the wrong default database port.
-This commit fixes the default database port for Redis in the configuration.
+Previously remote logging failed due to improper initialization of the logging client.
+This commit fixes the initialization to properly support remote logging.

 Closes: #123
 ```